-These regulations shall apply to all land uses within the protection zones identified in Section 426.4 hereof and shall be in addition to other requirements for the zoning districts designated on the Township Zoning Map and shall apply irrespective of other sections of this Code, superseding any sections that conflict.
+These regulations shall apply to all land uses within the wellhead protection zones identified in Section 426.4 hereof and shall be in addition to other requirements for the zoning districts designated on the Township Zoning Map and shall apply irrespective of other sections of this Code, superseding any sections that conflict.
+Pre-existing uses which shall become non-conforming by virtue of the adoption of this Ordinance shall be exempt from the requirements herein until or unless there is a change in use or expansion of use; however, all property owners are encouraged to be the best stewards reasonably possible of groundwater quality.

-426.4 Establishment and Delineation of Wellhead Protection Overlay District and Wellhead Protection Zones.
+426.4 Establishment and Delineation of Wellhead Protection Zones.

-The-Wellhead perotection Overlay Districtzones, which shall apply in addition to ordinary provisions of existing zoning districts that shall reamin in place-shall be defined as that area within the Township that is located within the following wellhead protection zones follows:
+Wellhead Protection zones, which shall apply in addition to ordinary provisions of existing zoning districts that shall remain in place, shall be defined as follows:

-- A. Zone A: A 400-foot fixed radius around a well that is regulated by PADEP as a community water system. - B. Zone B: A 1,000-foot radius around each well within the Township that is regulated by PADEP as a community water system, with Zone B encompassing the area not located in Zone A. The Township Board of Supervisors may modify the extent of Zone B on a detailed delineation study conducted by a Pennsylvania-licensed geologist.
-A developer may submit such detailed delineation for consideration of the Township at the developer's expense. - C. Zone C: Other areas of Milford Township delineated below, based upon the Sawkill Creek Stormwater Management Plan and which are intended to encompass the watersheds of Sawkill Creek and Vantine Brook upgradient of Milford Springs:
+- A. Zone A: A 400-foot fixed radius around a well that is regulated by PADEP as a community water system.
+In the case of the wellhead protection Zone A around the Milford Water Authority's springs, the 400' area shall be limited to the portion of the radius that is upgradient from the springs.
+The Township Board of Supervisors may modify the extent of Zone A on a detailed delineation study conducted by a Pennsylvania-licensed geologist.
+A developer may submit such detailed delineation for consideration of the Township at the developer's expense.
+Applications for projects within the Zone A 400 foot radius but downgradient must provide a certification by a licensed Professional Engineer or PA licensed geologist that the applicable property is downgradient of the springs. - B. Zone B: A 1,000-foot radius around each well within the Township that is regulated by PADEP as a community water system, with Zone B encompassing the area not located in Zone A. The Township Board of Supervisors may modify the extent of Zone B on a detailed delineation study conducted by a Pennsylvania-licensed geologist.
+A developer may submit such detailed delineation for consideration of the Township at the developer's expense.
+In the case of the wellhead protection zone B around the Milford Water Authority's springs, the 1000' area shall be limited to the portion of the radius that is upgradient from the springs.
+Applications for projects within the Zone B 1000 foot radius but downgradient must provide a certification by a licensed Professional Engineer or PA licensed geologist that the applicable property is downgradient of the springs. - C. Zone C: Other areas of Milford Township delineated as depicted on the attached map incorporated herein, based upon the Sawkill Creek Stormwater Management Plan and which are intended to encompass the watersheds of Sawkill Creek and Vantine Brook upgradient of Milford Springs.
+The Township Board of Supervisors may modify the extent of Zone C on a detailed delineation study conducted by a Pennsylvania-licensed geologist.
+A developer may submit such detailed delineation for consideration of the Township at the developer's expense.